gbl08ma/utilities/README.md

 ## And as a bonus...

   - **Weights less than 180 KiB**, saving space on your Prizm's storage memory and speeding up its transfer between calculators.
+The PicoC edition has a larger file size, over 250 KiB.

   - Really fast to start up - it's usually even faster than the built-in app Run-Mat!